Apple iPhone 14 Pro Max Review: The best iPhone... so far!

 A rather intriguing new feature of the iPhone 14 Pro Max is the Emergency SOS via satellite, which lets you send rudimentary text messages to emergency services or send your location via Find My by utilizing satellite connectivity when there's no cell coverage.
 This feature is kicking off in the US and Canada and will be free for iPhone 14 Pro Max adopters for two years.
 As mentioned, don't expect full-blown texting or media sharing, just rudimentary texts that you'd send to emergency services, possibly including your approximate whereabouts and current condition.

 The iPhone 14 Pro Max comes with iOS 16.
-The latest version of the OS comes with mostly quality-of-life enhancements, but also brings a rather intriguing lock screen customization that allows you to personalize the looks and functionality of your lock screen.
-Most of the changes have been introduced with the always-on display functionality in mind.
+The latest version of the OS comes with mostly quality-of-life enhancements but also brings a rather intriguing lock screen customization that allows you to personalize the looks and functionality of your lock screen with lock screen widgets.
+Most of the changes have been introduced with the Always-On display functionality in mind.
 Of course, Dynamic Island's utility is fully adopted within iOS 16.

 iOS 16 also brings the following features: